barrucadu/lookwhattheshoggothdraggedin.com/posts/my-first-rumour-table.markdown

 The rumour table is a staple of old-school adventures.
-Basically, it's a list (usually of 20, or 12, or 10; some standard die size) of adventure seeds, which the [glos:pc] can find by interacting with [glos:npc].
+Basically, it's a list (usually of 20, or 12, or 10; some standard die size) of adventure seeds, which the [abbr:pc "PCs"] can find by interacting with [abbr:npc "NPCs"].

 You can write a rumour as just some keywords to use as a prompt for improvisation, like: